 This is pure blasphemy!
-How do you imagine someone buying from you when you don’t have a compelling, detailed product description.
+How do you imagine someone buying from you when you don’t have a compelling, detailed product description?
 Forget that.
 We have seen some shoddy websites that think it’s alright to avoid putting up quality photos.
 Did they forget that shopping online is as it is an impersonal activity?
 That the only way to lure a buyer to buy is through words and impressive photographs!

 If you too haven’t been working on product copies then please do so right away!
 Perhaps learn from this stunning product page on Bellroy’s website.
-From photos from every angle, a video, testimonial to shipping and delivery charges, they have everything sorted!
+From photos from every angle, a video, and testimonial to shipping and delivery charges, they have everything sorted!
 A visitor has all the information they need.
 What more could one ask?

 #6 Lack of Multiple Payment Options